louisitvn/slate/source/index.html.md

 ## Open a page

-Rather than starting from a blank page, you’ll often want to load previously saved work to continue designing.
+Rather than starting from a blank page, you'll often want to load previously saved work to continue designing.
 Emotsy Builder supports multiple ways to load HTML content into the builder view.

 ### From JSON string